StevenDay83/derby-storage-protocol/README.md

 Two rules for a deletion pointer:
 * Timestamp must be newer than the existing pointer
+* Timestamp can be +/- 300 seconds off of system time
 * Nonce must be different than the existing pointer
 * Nonce must be between 0 and 9